TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 19/Exodus 19.1.md

 ---

-In the third month after the children of Israel were gone forth out of the land of Egypt, the same day came they into the wilderness of Sinai.
+In the third month after the children of Israel had gone forth out of the land of Egypt, on that same day they came into the wilderness of Sinai.